-We recorded a gross loss margin of 22.9% in our SaaS business for the year ended 31 December 2019, and we may not be able to continue to achieve profitability in the future.
+We recorded a gross loss margin of 71.4% and 22.9% in our SaaS business for the years ended 31 December 2018 and 2019, respectively, and we may not be able to continue to achieve profitability in the future.
 Such losses were primarily attributable to the substantial investment in product development, technology support and marketing of our SaaS products as we continued to drive the rapid growth of our SaaS business during the Track Record Period.
 We intend to continue investing in expanding our SaaS business, upgrading our technology, increasing our sales and marketing efforts, and expanding into new geographical markets in China.
 Our costs to grow our SaaS business may be higher than we expect, and we may not be able to increase our net profit.
 If we are unable to sustain the profitability of our SaaS business, the value of our business and Shares may significantly decrease.
-Furthermore, it is difficult to predict the growth rate of our SaaS business, client demand for our SaaS products and the client retention rate and competitiveness of our SaaS products in the future.
+Furthermore, it is difficult to predict the growth rate of our SaaS products in the future.
 As a result, our SaaS business may not remain profitable, and our business, financial conditions, results of operations and prospect could be adversely affected and our [REDACTED] may decrease.

 Our future success partly depends on the willingness of our existing and potential clients, such as medical product manufacturers and pharmacies in China, to use third-party SaaS products.
 Client acceptance of our SaaS products largely depends on the overall growth of the market for SaaS in the healthcare value chain in China.
 The expansion of the market, in turn, depends on a number of factors, including the cost, performance, and perceived value associated with cloud computing as well as the ability of service providers to address security and privacy concerns.
-If we or other major service providers experience security incidents, loss of client data, disruptions in delivery or other problems, the healthcare insight solutions market may be negatively affected.
+If we or other major service providers experience security incidents, loss of client data, disruptions in delivery or other problems, the healthcare big data solutions market may be negatively affected.
 If cloud-based SaaS do not achieve widespread adoption, or there is a reduction in demand for such SaaS caused by a lack of market acceptance, technological challenges, weakening economic conditions, security or privacy concerns, competing technologies and products, decreases in corporate spending or otherwise, the market for our SaaS products may not develop and our business, financial conditions, results of operations and prospect could be adversely affected.